knative/community/elections/2020/SC/jacques-chester.md

 - I wrote a book about Knative, helping to raise awareness and understanding for new users
-- I was active in the development of Knatve's governance from the very beginning
+- I was active in the development of Knative's governance from the very beginning
 - I gave extensive early feedback for the Autoscaler system
 - Sometimes, I make the joke